 World Oceans Day is held every year on 8th June to raise awareness of the vital importance of our oceans and the role they play in sustaining a healthy planet.
-A global celebration, it looks to bring people and organisations together across the globe in a series of events highlighting how we can all help protect and converse the oceans.
+A global celebration, it looks to bring people and organisations together across the globe in a series of events highlighting how we can all help protect and conserve the oceans.

 On World Oceans Day, people around our blue planet celebrate and honor our ocean, which connects us all.
 Get together with your family, friends, community, and millions of others around our blue planet to start creating a better future.